Loot Hound™

 Sound 7

 Loot Hound allows you to unleash your dog on different parks in an effort to find the most epic loot.
-It is a very simple game, but quite addictive and very humorous.
-The challenge level is quite low, but the abundance of levels and loot increases the replay value.
-As far as casual games goes, this one is relaxing and entertaining, which makes it easy to recommend.
+It is a very simple game but quite addictive and very humorous.
+The challenge level is relatively low, but the abundance of levels and loot increases the replay value.
+As far as casual games go, this one is relaxing and entertaining, which makes it easy to recommend.

-Gameplay: Not very challenging, but quirky and addictive enough to keep you playing.
+Gameplay: Loot Hound is not very challenging but quirky and addictive enough to keep you playing.

-Sound: Great ambient sound effects and a very humorous narrator
+Sound: The game features great ambient sound effects and a very humorous narrator

 Summary 7.3 Great